fixwa/ml-image-scoring/README.md

 ## ScoringAPI (scoring_api)
 a deeplearning service that uses the ResNet50 architecture to score a TF model.
 This is based on the work of [Geert Baeke](https://blog.baeke.info/2019/01/02/creating-a-gpu-container-image-for-scoring-with-azure-machine-learning/)
-Consist of a container that uses the [Azure Machine Learning comuting service](https://docs.microsoft.com/en-us/azure/machine-learning/quickstart-create-resources) and a Python script that uses the [Keras Applications - ResNetV2](https://keras.io/api/applications/resnet/#resnet50v2-function) library to receive the 4D array payload and process (classify) the image.
+Consist of a container that uses the [Azure Machine Learning computing service](https://docs.microsoft.com/en-us/azure/machine-learning/quickstart-create-resources) and a Python script that uses the [Keras Applications - ResNetV2](https://keras.io/api/applications/resnet/#resnet50v2-function) library to receive the 4D array payload and process (classify) the image.

 To see all services in action:
 ```